techguy16/LinStore/doc/AI Policy.md

 AI | Status | Why?
 ---|--------|-----
 ChatGPT | Working
-Bing | Avoid | Creates code that looks like it works but doesn't.
+Copilot | Avoid | Creates code that looks like it works but doesn't.
-Google Bard | Avoid | Creates code that looks like it works but doesn't.
+Google Gemini | Avoid | Creates code that looks like it works but doesn't.